Event

 Leveraging the Cornell Food Safety ML Repository, newly contributed datasets from Agroknow’s Foodakai platform, and publicly available computer vision datasets generously permitted by Dr. Yi from Michigan State University, competitors will apply AI/ML tools to real-world data to address contamination risks in food production environment, food risk in global food trade, and rapid detection of bacteria.

 This initiative aims to foster collaboration across domains, drive innovation, and demonstrate the potential of predictive analytics to protect public health.
-This competition is supported by the AI Institute for Next-Generation Food System (AIFS), Food4AI from University of Guelph, and IAFP Student PDG.

 Winners may have the opportunity to attend the Annual Meeting of the International Association for Food Protection (IAFP).